84tghuynh/GameVueJS/README.md

-# A Simple Game developed by VueJS
+# A Simple Game developed by using VueJS

 Using bootstrap framework to style: Card, Button, Alert, Progress Bar.
 Support responsive for any devices.